servian/amazon-redshift-checklist/README.md

   - :book: [Amazon Redshift introduces RA3 nodes with managed storage enabling independent compute and storage scaling](https://aws.amazon.com/about-aws/whats-new/2019/12/amazon-redshift-announces-ra3-nodes-managed-storage/)

-- [ ] :green_circle: **Redshift Spectrum:** Consider Redshift Spectrum allows users to query data straight from S3 using a Redshift cluster.
-This can be used in replacement of a staging schema whereby your stage data lives within your data lake and is ready into Redshift via Spectrum
+- [ ] :green_circle: **Redshift Spectrum:** Consider using Redshift Spectrum to allow users to query data straight from S3 using their Redshift cluster.
+This can be used in replacement of a staging schema whereby your staged data lives within your data lake and is read into Redshift via Spectrum.

   - :book: [Getting started with Amazon Redshift Spectrum](https://docs.aws.amazon.com/redshift/latest/dg/c-getting-started-using-spectrum.html)
   - :book: [Why you’re better off exporting your data to Redshift Spectrum, instead of Redshift](https://mixpanel.com/blog/why-youre-better-off-exporting-your-data-to-redshift-spectrum-instead-of-redshift/)

 - [ ] :green_circle: **:new: Pause and resume:** Redshift has recently introduced the ability to pause and resume the cluster within minutes.
+Take advantage of this feature for non-production clusters to save money.

   - :book: [Pausing and resuming clusters](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-cluster-operations.html#rs-mgmt-pause-resume-cluster)
   - :wrench: [Redshift Smart Pause and Resume](https://github.com/servian/aws-redshift-smart-pause-and-resume)